FAQ for journalists

 How many objects does the DDR Museum own?

-Can I film in the DDR Museum warehouse?
+Can I shoot in the depot of the DDR Museum?